-The Perth Hills boasts a range of accommodation options from gracious country B&B's and spa retreats to private luxury hideaways.
-Find out more
+The Perth Hills boasts a range of accommodation options from gracious country Bed and Breakfasts and spa retreats to private luxury hideaways.

-From world renowned walking tracks and cycling trails, art galleries and wineries, to riding schools, the Perth Hills offers so much to keep you occupied for days.
-Find out more
+From world renowned walking tracks and cycling trails to art galleries and wineries and riding schools, the Perth Hills offers so much to keep you occupied for days on end.

-Journey up the Darling scarp to the Perth Hills for a day of stunning natural scenery, grourmet food and wine and local markets.
-Find out more
+Journey up the Darling scarpe to the Perth Hills for a day of stunning natural scenery, grourmet food and wine, local markets, art galleries, historical villages and national parks.

 Watch Perth Hills